-There are no state-wide elections in Arizona in 2021.
+There are several elections in Arizona in 2022:

 Voter Registration Deadline: 29 days before an election in-person, online, or by-mail